Jetup13/ArkOS-Port-Icons/README.md

 # ArkOS-Port-Icons
-Optional icons for Ports on ArkOS
+Optional cover art and descriptions for Ports on ArkOS

 To add: place the `media\` folder and `gamelist.xml` file in the `roms\ports` folder.

-To add more items to the `gamelist.xml` you can use and fill this template
+To add more games to the `gamelist.xml` you can use and fill this template

 ```
 	<game>